Rad-Lab-Northwestern/Rad-Lab/README.md

 # Deep Brain Stimulation Models
 This branch contains the deep brain stimulation models used in the Rad lab.
-Read the text file associated with each publication to learn more.
+Read the text file associated with each folder to learn more.

 ## Summary of models currently available